Anthony William: Celery juice

 Dietitian and Nutritionist, Marika Day, says of William's celery juice claims:

 Nutritionist Rhiannon Lambert of Harley Street also weighed in to point out that fiber is an important part of diet, and this is lost in the juicing process.
 She states that there is no current evidence for these more "magical claims" of celery juice, only anecdotal evidence.
 Australian dietitian Stefanie Valakas, interviewed by a reporter with news.com.au, also states that there is no evidence for these health claims and that any fiber benefits of celery are lost in the juicing process.
 Both remark that one is likely to get the same nutritional benefit from drinking a glass of water and eating a balanced diet.

 Although most medical professionals agree that the potential harm in adding celery juice to one's diet is likely minimal, there is the possibility of a negative reaction with certain medications.
 Celery contains Vitamin K, which can potentially affect medications, such as Warfarin, if intake suddenly increases.
-There is also a potential risk of bloating and diarrhea for those suffering from IBS.
+There is also a potential risk of bloating and diarrhea for those with IBS.

-Ginger Hultin, a dietitian and spokesperson Academy of Nutrition and Dietetics, commenting on the celery juice phenomena, warns it is dangerous to attempt to fight diseases as many proponents of celery juice claim to do.
+Ginger Hultin, a dietitian and spokesperson Academy of Nutrition and Dietetics, commenting on the celery juice phenomena, warns it is dangerous to suggest using celery juice in an attempt to fight diseases as William and other proponents of celery juice do.

 Dietitian Carrie Dennett has commented that William has no medical training and that although research has confirmed anti-inflammatory benefits from isolated phytochemicals found in celery, no research supports William's popular claims about celery.

 Other

-William also claims that infertility is treatable with such practices as "creative visualizations, walking meditations, and breathing exercises," which will "draw white light into the reproductive organs."
+William also claims, without evidence, that infertility is treatable with such practices as "creative visualizations, walking meditations, and breathing exercises," which will "draw white light into the reproductive organs."